luisrovirosa/game-of-life-2020/README.md

 # Conway's Game of Life
-Kata solution in PHP done in strict TDD.
+Kata solution of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) in PHP done in strict TDD.

 # How to run the kata
+This repository can be used either having installed PHP 7.4 in your machine or docker.
 ## Install the dependencies
 Using PHP 7.4 installed locally